-In May 2015, Fisher helped Dick Vitale and the V Foundation raise $2.38 million for pediatric cancer research in one night at the longtime ESPN basketball analyst’s 10th annual gala event.
+In May 2015, Fisher helped Dick Vitale and the V Foundation raise $2.38 million in one night for pediatric cancer research at the longtime ESPN basketball analyst’s 10th annual gala event.
 Fisher was honored at the event for his philanthropic efforts.

 TWENTY-NINE IN A ROW & FIRST-EVER COLLEGE FOOTBALL PLAYOFF

 The Seminoles capped a 29-game win streak by winning their third consecutive ACC Championship, defeating Georgia Tech, 37-35, on Dec.
 6, 2014.
-The 29-game win streak shattered the ACC and FSU records and was the nation’s second-longest streak over the last 20 years.
+The 29-game win streak shattered both the ACC and FSU records and was the nation’s second-longest streak over the last 20 years.
 FSU became just the 14th team in college football history to win 29 straight games.

 While the 2013 FSU team was historically dominant, the 2014 Seminoles showed the most resilience of arguably any team in the country.
 As the defending national champion, FSU had a significant bulls-eye on its back and received every team’s best shot.
 And yet for 13 straight weeks, FSU refused to be knocked out.
 The Noles led the nation with five come-from-behind victories, including a school-record 21-point, come-from-behind win at Louisville and a 16-point rally at Miami.

-Florida State had 17 players capture All-ACC honors for a second straight season, while senior Nick O’Leary won the John Mackey Award, given to the nation’s best tight end.
+A host of Seminoles collected awards at the end of the season.
+Nick O’Leary won the John Mackey Award, given to the nation’s best tight end.
 O’Leary joined senior right guard Tre’ Jackson, redshirt sophomore kicker Roberto Aguayo, redshirt senior offensive lineman Cameron Erving and sophomore safety Jalen Ramsey as First Team All-Americans.
 Senior receiver Rashad Greene wrapped up his career by setting the FSU record for career receptions and the FSU and ACC record for career receiving yardage.
 Fisher was a finalist for the Eddie Robinson and Paul Bear Bryant Coach of the Year awards for the second year in a row.

 THE NATIONAL CHAMPION